 8. Make sure photos are uniformly sized.

 If you have thousands of products with photos in different sizes, it can give your store a poor appearance.
 There is a Shopify app that will make all your product photos look uniform, automatically: Photo Resize.
 This ensures a clean look to help build customer trust.

 9. Use the messaging strategies of Urgency and Scarcity.

 One great way to drive more sales is to feature expiring offers and show the inventory count.
 Countdown timers are user-based, automatically adjusting for each unique visitor.
 They acreate both urgency and scarcity, and will help you get that conversion.

 Be honest, though: make sure you actually expire the offer or you’ll lose credibility, which will hurt your business.

 Final Pro Tip: You should also include an estimated arrival time.

-Consider that if you get a few questions a week about similar topics, there may be 100 more people who didn’t ask that same question and just left instead.
+When you see several questions about similar topics, assume there are a lot more people who didn’t ask that same question and just left instead.
 They may be too lazy or hurried to call, so give them an easy way to get their answer with an FAQ page.